Parametrized surfaces extend the idea of

 If we let $\spfv$ range from 0 to 1, and let $\spsv$ range from 0 to $2\pi$, then $\dlsp(\spfv,\spsv)$ traces out a whole family of helices, with radii between 0 and 1.
 The result is a surface called a helicoid, as shown below.

 A parametrized helicoid.
 The function $\dlsp(\spfv,\spsv) = (\spfv\cos \spsv, \spfv\sin \spsv, \spsv)$ parametrizes a helicoid when $0 \le \spfv \le 1$ and $0 \le \spsv \le 2\pi$.
-You can drag the blue and green points on the sliders to change the values of $\spfv$ and $\spsv$.
-You cannot move the red point directly, but it moves with $\spfv$ and $\spsv$ be at $\dlsp(\spfv,\spsv)$.
-If you leave $\spfv$ fixed and change only $\spsv$, then the red point traces out a helix.
-Changing $\spfv$ changes the radius of the helix.
-If you keep $\spsv$ constant and change only $\spfv$, the red point traces out a straight line.
+You can drag the cyan and magenta points on the sliders to change the values of $\spfv$ and $\spsv$.
+Or, you can drag the blue point on the helix directly, which will then change $\spfv$ and $\spsv$ so that the blue point is at $\dlsp(\spfv,\spsv)$.
+If you leave $\spfv$ fixed and change only $\spsv$, then the blue point traces out a helix with radius given by $\spfv$.
+If you keep $\spsv$ constant and change only $\spfv$, the blue point traces out a straight line.

 If we let $\dlr$ be the region where $0 \le \spfv \le 1$ and $0 \le \spsv \le 2\pi$, i.e., $\dlr = [0,1] \times [0, 2\pi]$, then the function $\dlsp$ maps the region $\dlr$ onto the helicoid shown above.
 We sometimes write this as $\dlsp: \dlr \to \R^3$.
 (Note the region $\dlr$ is actually a subset of $\R^2$, so we could also say that $\dlsp: \R^2 \to \R^3$.)